hz-9/tool/libraries/docs-build/docs/api/index.api.md

 // @internal (undocumented)
 export type INavbarOptions = (INavbarLinkOptions | INavbarGroupOptions | string)[];

+// Warning: (ae-internal-missing-underscore) The name "INavbarOptionsGroup" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export type INavbarOptionsGroup = {
+    '/': INavbarOptions;
+} & {
+    [K in LangPlus]?: INavbarOptions;
+};

 // Warning: (ae-internal-missing-underscore) The name "INavItemOptions" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal